A topic from the subject of Biochemistry in Chemistry.

 DNA Replication

-1. Combine the DNA template, DNA polymerase, dNTPs, and a buffer solution in a test tube.
+1. Prepare a reaction mixture in a microcentrifuge tube containing the DNA template, DNA polymerase, dNTPs, and buffer solution at the appropriate concentrations.

-1. Expose the DNA sample to UV light to induce damage (e.g., thymine dimers).
+1. Expose a separate aliquot of the DNA sample to UV light for a specific duration to induce damage (e.g., thymine dimers).
+Control samples should be kept in the dark.

-2. Add the DNA ligase enzyme to the damaged DNA sample.
+2. Add DNA ligase enzyme to the UV-irradiated DNA sample along with the appropriate buffer.

-3. Incubate the mixture at the optimal temperature for the DNA ligase enzyme (usually around 37°C).
+3. Incubate the mixture at the optimal temperature for DNA ligase (e.g., 37°C).

-* Ligation: The DNA ligase enzyme covalently joins the ends of DNA fragments, filling in gaps or repairing breaks.
+Ligation: The DNA ligase enzyme covalently joins the ends of DNA fragments, filling in gaps or repairing breaks in the DNA backbone.

 Significance: